 FAQ

-On your first day to Feeding Dreams Cambodia, you will be collected by one of our tuk-tuk drivers from your Hotel early morning (about 7.30am) or afternoon (about 1.30pm) and transported to our school.
-Upon arrival, you will be given an orientation tour of the center.
-Before your volunteering begins, you will be given an induction which will explain your role during your time with us.
-At this time we also request you sign an acknowledgment that you have read and understand our Child Protection Policy and Volunteer Code of Conduct.
+For your first session at Feeding Dreams Cambodia, you will be collected from your hotel by a tuk-tuk driver, early morning (about 7.40am) or afternoon (about 1.40pm) and transported to our school.
+Upon arrival, you will be given an orientation tour of the center and a short induction which will explain your role during your time with us.
+We will also need to check that you have signed our Volunteer Code of Conduct and that you have read and understood our Child Protection Policy.

 You are now ready to begin your volunteering experience at Feeding Dreams Cambodia.
 On-ground support and contacts are available in and out of work hours.